DFHack/dfhack/Readme.rst

 ========
 Kills any unit of a given race.

-With no argument, lists the available races.
+With no argument, lists the available races and count eligible targets.

 With the special argument ``him``, targets only the selected creature.

+With the special argument ``undead``, targets all undeads on the map, regardless of their race.

 Any non-dead non-caged unit of the specified race gets its ``blood_count`` set to 0, which means immediate death at the next game tick.
-For creatures such as vampires, also set animal.vanish_countdown to 2.
+For creatures such as vampires, it also sets animal.vanish_countdown to 2.

 An alternate mode is selected by adding a 2nd argument to the command, ``magma``.
 In this case, a column of 7/7 magma is generated on top of the